MadeOfBees/ReactJack/README.md

 ## Report an issue:

-Yell loudly discribing your your bug and how to replicate the issue
+Yell loudly discribing your your bug and how to replicate the issue.

 ## Support me:

-This project was made by MadeOfBees (https://github.com/MadeOfBees), if you want to support this project: give me your code plz
+This project was made by MadeOfBees (https://github.com/MadeOfBees), if you want to support this project: give me your code plz.

 ## Licence: